jasonbeitler/pmset/README.md

 This will apply the settings above.
 Happy sleeping with out shutdowns.

 ## Note
-This only applys to Early 2015 MBP and newer.
+* This only applys to Early 2015 MBP and newer.
+* Note if you have a MacBook Pro wtih a Touch Bar you will need to use the pmset_touchbar.sh file.